Hydrospheredata/mist/docs/src/main/tut/02_quick_start.md

 - run jobs, access they results, see addtitional info (status, logs)
 - see worker settings and stop them manually

-By default ui is availably at <http://localhost:2004/ui>.
+By default ui is available at <http://localhost:2004/ui>.

 Demo:
 <video autoplay="autoplay">